dewiri/ai-application-rag/README.md

 | Transparency                 | No insight into variant differences                         | Shows similarity scores across all variants to highlight rule differences |
 | User Experience              | Simpler but less accurate                                    | More informative and accurate, supports complex queries                 |

+>Together, these upgrades lead to more accurate, explainable, and variant-specific answers — a major step beyond naive, single-index retrieval.

 ---

-**Summary:**
-The current system uses variant-specific vector stores with optional cross-variant similarity analysis, enabling more precise and transparent rule retrieval tailored to the selected game variant.
----
 # Hybrid Retrieval Enhancement

 ## Overview

-To improve the accuracy and relevance of retrieved rule passages for user queries, we implemented a **Hybrid Retrieval** method that combines:
+To improve the accuracy and relevance of retrieved rule passages for user queries, a **Hybrid Retrieval** method was implemented  that combines:

 - **Dense Semantic Similarity** (using FAISS and vector embeddings)
 - **Keyword-Based Matching** (using Jaccard similarity of query and chunk terms)